 People ask should I form an LLC for my Texas business.
 In this WPHK Office Hours video, Attorneys Philip Hundl and Kari Wittig talk about the characteristics of various entities available to Texas business owners, and they explain why the LLC or limited liability company is the choice for many of them.
+Ms. Wittig is no longer with the Firm.
 Call or text 800-929-1725 for an appointment.
 Our appointments can be in-person, online or by phone.

 Summary of the Should I Form an LLC Video